Student Club Life

 - For academic program associations (affiliated with a faculty, school, or institute):

-- The SVE submits the application for academic affiliation to the relevant department for consideration by the UEI Council (faculty, school, or institute).
+- The SVE submits the application for registration to the relevant department for review by the UEI Council (faculty, school, or institute).

 - Once the board has given its approval, the SVE forwards the application for affiliation to the Academic Council of the University of Montpellier (CAC).

-- The founders of the association must sign the association charter once the application for registration has been approved by the CAC.
+- The founders of the association must sign the association charter once the application for a registered address has been approved by the CAC.

 - The process consists of a single step: the SVE submits the application for registration directly to the Academic Council of the University of Montpellier.

-In either case, the application for a registered office, along with the articles of incorporation, must be emailed to the following addresses:
+In both cases, the application for a registered office, along with the articles of incorporation, must be emailed to the following addresses:

 For associations that have already been established but wish to register their address at the university, the process remains the same.
-All that is required is to update the registered address with the Prefecture and, if necessary, amend the articles of incorporation.
+All that is required is to update the administrative address on file with the Prefecture and, if necessary, amend the articles of incorporation.

 Final step: Complete the single application form, which formalizes the creation of your association with the University via this link: “Single Application Form / FSDIE.”

-Please note: Being registered at the University of Montpellier does not automatically entitle you to a room; rooms are assigned only on a first-come, first-served basis.
+Please note: Being registered at the University of Montpellier does not automatically entitle you to a room; room assignments are subject to availability.

 If you have any questions, please contact the Office of Campus Life.